An Architect’s Guide to Salesforce Integration

 What is a no-code Salesforce integration?

-Integration refers to a more streamlined process in which users establish a connection between two apps and then set parameters for which data points to include or exclude.
-In other words, you can sync everything off-the-bat, or only specific objects or items and your “flows” can be edited to be more or less flexible.
+Integration refers to a more streamlined automation process by which a user can establish a connection between two apps with fewer restrictions.
+It allows users to set parameters for which data points to include or exclude, while the general system is more forgiving in allowing data to sync in bulk.
+In other words, you can sync everything off the bat, or only specific objects or items, and your “flows” can be edited to be more or less flexible.

 Salesforce integration rules